- GDP (PPP):

-Morocco’s economic freedom score is 61.9, making its economy the 86th freest in the 2018 Index.
-Its overall score has increased by 0.4 point, with improved scores for the fiscal health and government integrity indicators offsetting declines in investment freedom and trade freedom.
-Morocco is ranked 7th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.
+Morocco’s economic freedom score is 62.9, making its economy the 75th freest in the 2019 Index.
+Its overall score has increased by 1.0 point, with improvements in fiscal health, property rights, and judicial effectiveness outpacing lower scores for government integrity, labor freedom, and trade freedom.
+Morocco is ranked 6th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.

 Morocco’s Alaouite royal family dates from the 17th century.
 A constitutional monarchy with an elected parliament, Morocco has been a key Western ally in the fight against Islamist terrorism.
-Following popular protests in 2011, King Mohammed VI authorized a commission that proposed constitutional amendments, which were approved by referendum, to increase the prime minister’s power and independence of the prime minister (currently Saadeddine Othmani) and provide greater civil liberties.
+Following popular protests in 2011, King Mohammed VI authorized a commission that proposed constitutional amendments, later approved by referendum, to increase the prime minister’s power and independence of the prime minister (currently Saadeddine Othmani) and provide greater civil liberties.
 The king retains significant power as chief executive.
 In addition to a large tourism industry and a growing manufacturing sector, a nascent aeronautics industry has attracted foreign investment and is now the fastest-growing industry in terms of employment.
-The United Nations has monitored a cease-fire between Morocco and the Western Sahara guerrilla Polisario Front since 1991 and conducts ongoing negotiations on the status of that territory.
+The United Nations has monitored a cease-fire between Morocco and the Polisario Front in the resource-rich and phosphate-rich Western Sahara since 1991, but peace talks have been deadlocked since 2008.

 The top individual income tax rate is 38 percent, and the top corporate tax rate is 30 percent.
 Other taxes include value-added and gift taxes.
-The overall tax burden equals 24.6 percent of total domestic income.
-Over the past three years, government spending has amounted to 31.4 percent of total output (GDP), and budget deficits have averaged 4.4 percent of GDP.
-Public debt is equivalent to 64.7 percent of GDP.
+The overall tax burden equals 20.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 30.2 percent of the country’s output (GDP), and budget deficits have averaged 3.9 percent of GDP.
+Public debt is equivalent to 64.4 percent of GDP.